Frequently Asked Questions

 At LCS, students seek to see and understand the world through God’s eyes while growing to be devoted followers of Christ and compassionate community members.
 Biblical truth is integrated into all subjects and is a required part of the curriculum.
 In addition, students participate in bible memory and bible classes at every grade level.

 Yes.
 We offer need-based bursaries.
+You can find information about the bursary fund on the Financial Assistance page of our website.
 Please email our admissions office at [email protected] for more information about this program.
 All information about bursary applications is confidential.

 While an investment in an LCS education does involve a financial commitment, all families are encouraged to apply.
 Our financial assistance program aims to make LCS accessible to as many families as possible.
 Tuition rates can be found on the Admissions page of our website.